 are heavily looted and destroyed, some fossils and artifacts have been

 retrieved for scientific study.
 This collection in Huluga, Cagayan de Oro

 indicates that the area was settled around 350 AD, and possibly earlier.

-The settlers were using stone and later metal tools.
+The settlers were using stone and, later, metal tools.
 They had artistic

-inclinations, hunted large
+inclination, hunted large

 terrestrial and aquatic mammals, and had direct or indirect trading with